 If the thesis is recommended, it should be publically available two weeks before the public defence.
 Printing copies for the venue of the public defence and the library should start right after recommendation.

-AiT estimates the price for the alternatives available and the candidate discusses the cost of such with the department.
+Skipnes estimates the price for the alternatives available and the candidate discusses the cost of such with the department.
 The candidate must order minimum 20 copies of the thesis.
 These copies will be sent to your department and made available during the public defence.
 You confer with your department on the use of these copies after the public defence.
-Additionally, AiT will print 8 copies for the university library and the national library, automatically included on your order.
+Additionally, Skipnes will print 8 copies for the university library and the national library, automatically included on your order.

 The department pays for the costs of the five copies submitted for assessment and the 28 copies for the library and the public defence.